Codfish vertebra

 Codfish vertebra refers to the biconcave appearance of the vertebra in sagittal radiographs due to pathological changes, such as demineralisation.
-Codfish appearance of the vertebra is seen in several conditions such as osteoporosis, steroid or heparin therapy, Cushing syndrome, idiopathic, sickle cell disease, leukemia, Duchenne muscular dystrophy, and homo-cystinuria.
+Codfish appearance of the vertebra is seen in several conditions such as Osteoporosis, Osteomalacia, steroid or heparin therapy, Cushing syndrome, idiopathic, sickle cell disease, leukemia, Duchenne muscular dystrophy, and homo-cystinuria.
 Codfish vertebra sign is usually first seen in lumbar vertebrae.

+The name of this condition refers to shape of the centrum, or main vertebral body, of the vertebrae in bony fishes.
+In contrast to mammals such as humans, fish vertebrae are typically concave at both the anterior and posterior faces (amphicoelous).